NZ’s Climate Policies and Local Government Actions

 Click the link to read New Zealand’s Local government position statement on climate change.

-Watch out for CAPs series of blog posts on what NZ Local Governments are doing about climate change
+Watch out for CAP blog posts on what NZ Local Governments are doing about climate change.

-Climate Adaptation Platform (CAP) will publish a series of blog posts on how climate change impacts local councils in New Zealand and how they are responding to it.
+Climate Adaptation Platform (CAP) will publish a series of blog posts on how climate change impacts local New Zealand councils and how they respond to it.

 Each week, we will feature a local council in New Zealand to present what climate change threats or risks they are experiencing, including future risks and the steps or plans they are taking to address them.